typelevel/squants/index.md

-# Squants

-**The Scala API for Quantities, Units of Measure and Dimensional Analysis**

 Squants is a framework of data types and a domain specific language (DSL) for representing Quantities, their Units of Measure, and their Dimensional relationships.
 The API supports typesafe dimensional analysis, improved domain models and more.